solita/solita.github.com/_posts/2024-07-22-the-x-files.md

 Both the build and the application runs on any system with Docker installed and the final distribution size is around 15 megabytes.

-Now we can extend our project interface (e.g. Makefile) with something like the following:
+Now we can extend our build tooling (e.g. Makefile) with something like the following:

 ```make
 docker: docker-build docker-run